Orange County Commissioners Agree to Move Forward with Disney Affordable Housing Project -

-According to Click Orlando News, commissioners in Orange County have agreed to move the plan forward for affordable housing to be built by Walt Disney World.
+Commissioners in Orange County have agreed to move the plan forward for affordable housing to be built by Walt Disney World, according to Click Orlando News.

 What’s Happening: